0000sir/larger-neural-style/README.md

 # larger-neural-style
 Large size image generation with neural-style

 # Requirement
 You should have [https://github.com/jcjohnson/neural-style/issues] first!

+# Usage
+Copy this script to neural-style directory, then run: bigbrush.sh input_file style_file
+Make sure you have an 'output' directory of generated files

 # how it works
 ## 1. Generate a small size image